DangSage/minedraft/README.md

 Minedraft is an unofficial Minecraft-like game for Minetest, forked from Mineclonia.
 This project focuses on classic Minecraft gameplay and aesthetics, with personal modifications and enhancements.

-For more information on the original project, see the [original Mineclonia repository](https://codeberg.org/mineclonia/mineclonia).
-Most work is done by the original Mineclonia developers; this fork is a personal project to make the game more like classic Minecraft.
+**Most work is done by the original Mineclonia developers; this fork is a personal project to make the game more like classic Minecraft.
+For more information on the original project, see the [original Mineclonia repository](https://codeberg.org/mineclonia/mineclonia).**

 Based on Mineclonia version: 0.106.0